Dawn

 2002

-Arrived from Munich with a backpack and no plan.
-Meant to stay two weeks.
+Originally from Bavaria — Bad Wörishofen, then Munich.
+Moved to Mediaș in Romania with my girlfriend Sorina.
+After six months there, we headed to Egypt together.
+Arrived in Dahab with a backpack and no plan — meant to stay two weeks.
 The sea was so clear, the mountains so silent, the people so warm — I never bought a return ticket.
+Brought her son Paul over, got married — the whole program.
+Spent all my money and was broke.
+That's when Dahab really began.

 2003–2005

 Learned to dive.
 Fell in love with the reef.
-Built a life in Assalah — the old Bedouin quarter.
-Wrote code by day, dove the Blue Hole by sunset.
+Built a life in Al Fanar — the lighthouse end of Dahab, quieter, closer to the reef.
+Wrote code by day, sometimes dove the Blue Hole — but mostly just lived in Dahab.
+Hanging with friends, sessions under the palms, fire, drums.
+Living the movie The Beach.
 The best commute on earth was a 5-minute walk to the sea.

 2006